CorbinGay/group4project1/README.md

 ### Query 9:
 Write a query to list the names of refs and the number of facilities they have refereed at
 <img width="444" alt="Screenshot 2024-03-27 at 8 53 02 PM" src="https://github.com/clh15315/group4project1/assets/40582321/1b471d28-4f29-4486-9dcb-06a87659841e">

+Query 9 shows a list referee names and the number of facilities they have been a referee at.

 ### Query 10:
 Write a query to find the total fee cost of membership 9-11 and 12-14 age group